 Our lawyers’ vast experience in this area of practice includes the following:

-- National counsel for subsidiary of one of the world’s largest petrochemical companies in multiple putative class actions and other litigation filed in various state and federal courts throughout North America involving alleged defects in the subsidiary’s construction, sealant, and adhesive products
+- National outside counsel for a multibillion-dollar manufacturing company in litigation filed in various state and federal courts throughout North America, involving alleged defects in sealant, adhesive, and lubricating products.